olekaspt/SA_Assignment06/README.md

 Submission
 1) PDF with desired information specified above.
 2) Zip of HTML pages of API
-3) Zip of AUtomation files you generated or modified.
+3) Zip of PIMPL implementation and header files for StableClass